© Getty Images

 Singles & Doubles combined

 Began playing tennis at age seven…Father, Manfred, is a real estate manager and inventor for experimental kits; mother, Barbara, is a housewife; older sister Christine is a school teacher.
-Lives together with fiancee, a dentist, in his hometown Stuttgart…Studies psychology at University of Phoenix…Technology and cars is another field he is very interested in..Since 15, practices in Wuerttemberg Federation in Stuttgart...Was elected to two-year term to ATP Player Council in June 2008.
+Lives together with wife Nadine, a dentist, and daughter Mia-Marie in his hometown Stuttgart.
+Graduated with a Bachelor in Psychology from University of Phoenix in February 2014.
+Interests include technology and cars.
+Served a two-year term on the ATP Player Council from June 2008.

 2013 -- On 5 February, in Zagreb 1R, retired due to fatigue in 3rd set against Devvarman...On 12 July, retired with left elbow injury at 26 10 versus Bautista Agut in Stuttgart QFs; also forced to withdraw from doubles SFs (w/A. Beck)…Had an MRI for left elbow injury; subsequently underwent surgery on 17 July…